 Growing and Learning at Appleseed

-Our play-based Educational Programs are designed to create a stimulating, flexible environment where children can explore their surroundings whilst they develop physically, emotionally and intellectually.
+Our play-based Educational Plans are designed to create a stimulating, flexible environment where children can explore their surroundings whilst they develop physically, emotionally and intellectually.

 We provide a balance of indoor and outdoor activities that offer variety throughout the day.
 During indoor play, children have many experiences in learning areas with a variety of resources including iPads in the 3-5 room.

-Our fortnightly programs are displayed in each room and use the Early Years Learning Framework as a foundation for children’s learning.
-Program Reflections are used to identify the outcomes of projects and learning and help to decide what will continue.
-Our programs incorporate children’s interests, intentional teaching, family events and cultural experiences.
+Educational Plans (each with a goal) are displayed in each room and use the Early Years Learning Framework as a foundation for children’s learning.
+These plans are reguarly reflected on and evaluated to ensure children are progressing towards the planned goals and help to decide what will continue.
+Our plans incorporate children’s interests, intentional teaching, family events and cultural experiences.

 Throughout the year we cover many important learning areas such as dental health, road safety, child protection etc. Special days and theme days are celebrated in the centre and each year we choose a charity organisation to which we raise money and donate goods.